hardcamls/zprize/ntt-bandwidth.md

 We see tremendously improved throughput of the core with this scheme, though the host processing was relatively heavy (but still faster than the actual NTT computation, so could be hidden).

-Due to the Zprize judging criteria, we don't expect this optimisation to be useful due to the extra pre/post processing.
+Due to the ZPrize judging criteria, we don't expect this optimisation to be useful due to the extra pre/post processing.
 We include it nonetheless as it shows the potential performance we can get with either a more optimised HBM structure or different memory architecture (like DDR4).